Friday, November 22, 2019

 While waiting for her Canadian Visa to leave the country, Nedjma’s dreams cannot be placed on hold.
 As a severe design student, she won’t give up her fashion show so easily but cannot obtain delicate fabrics.
 She improvises dresses with bargain fabrics to create original designs that will wow everyone.
 The other young women students from various fields of study join her on the runway show as an act of rebellion in their struggle for freedom.

-The film does not show the authorities often, but they are a present dark force that moves in the shadows, repressing those who dare to be different.
+The film does not often show the authorities, but they are a present dark force that moves in the shadows, repressing those who dare to be different.

 Papicha, Jour 2 Fete ©2019

-The project took five years to make and many script drafts.
+The project took five years to complete, and it required many script drafts.
 The female director expressed that “Papicha” was hard to put together, and the film’s subject matter is still a sensitive topic for the authorities.
 Once she got financing, Meddour could show her country’s reality accurately and vividly, thanks to her background as a documentarian.

 The opposition against women’s liberation in Algeria has never been seen so vividly and realistically until “Papicha.”